Banner: Mum's Love

 • Our experience across Africa?

-SKY is already successful in Botswana, and Accra has followed suit with 3 years of successfully empowering girls and supporting them in making healthy choices.
+SKY is already successful in Botswana, and Ghana has followed suit with 6 years of successfully empowering girls and supporting them in making healthy choices.
 The next big thing for us now is expanding nationwide.
-In 2020, SKY is also launching across Kenya, Zambia and Cote D'Ivoire.
+In 2020, SKY was also launched in Kenya, Zambia, Cote d’Ivoire and 2022 in Nigeria.

 • Who is behind the program?

-SKY Girls Ghana is made possible thanks to funding from the Bill and Melinda Gates Foundation.
-They have worked with an international agency to create SKY – which is designed to build confidence and self-esteem in girls, and help them make and stick to decisions that matter to them.
-One of the choices they hope SKY helps girls make is the decision not to use tobacco, as the team behind SKY believe this will help them make the most of their future.
-Now Available Africa have brought SKY to life in Ghana through a series of activities, and projects: a quarterly magazine, activations in schools and communities, and on social media (@skygirlsgh).
+SKY Girls Ghana receives funding from the Bill and Melinda Gates Foundation and is now expanding to partner with more organizations.
+The Foundation worked with an international agency to create SKY – which is designed to build confidence and self-esteem in girls and help them make and stick to decisions that matter to them.
+SKY Ghana was originally focused on tobacco prevention, but it has since expanded to incorporate STEM, Adolescent Reproductive Health, Financial Inclusion and Career choices.
+Now Available Africa is the implementing partner for SKY girls in Ghana through a series of activities, and projects: a quarterly magazine, activations in schools and communities, and on social media (@skygirlsgh).

 Background: SKY canvas